Siri Shortcuts MCP server

 }

-• Opens a shortcut in the Shortcuts app for viewing or editing
+Opens a shortcut in the Shortcuts app for editing.
+Requires the shortcut name:

-The server automatically generates additional tools for each of your shortcuts:
+By default, the server automatically generates additional tools for each available shortcut in the format:

 Usage Examples